homebridge-simplisafe3/homebridge-simplisafe3/README.md

     "audioOptions": "-ar 256k ... (any other ffmpeg argument)" }
 ```
-\* *Note that the format of `"cameraOptions"` changed as of v1.4.3.
-Old config files should continue work but your settings may need to be re-entered if you are switching to using Config UI X*

 Any arguments provided in `sourceOptions`, `videoOptions` and `audioOptions` will be added to the list of arguments passed to ffmpeg, or will replace the default ones if these already exist.
 To add an argument that requires no additional parameter, e.g. `-re`, then add it as `"-re"`.